Good Day (group): 2017–2018: Debut and The Unit

-2019–2020: Post-disbandment; Members' re-debuts with cignature and Redsquare
+2019–2022: Post-disbandment; Members' re-debuts with Cignature, Redsquare and Irris

-On November 11, 2019, C9 Entertainment confirmed the launching of future girl group temporarily named C9 Girlz, with Jiwon, who will re-debut under the stage name Jeewon, named the first member of the future girl group.
+On November 11, 2019, C9 Entertainment confirmed the launching of future girl group temporarily named C9 Girlz, with Jiwon, who would re-debut under the stage name Jeewon, named the first member of the future girl group.
 Chaesol was introduced as a member of the group on November 13.
-Viva, who will re-debut under the stage name Sunn, was introduced on November 14.
-Lucky, who will re-debut under the stage name Belle, was introduced on November 15.
-Haeun, who will re-debut under the stage name Ye Ah, was introduced on November 16.
+Viva, who would re-debut under the stage name Sunn, was introduced on November 14.
+Lucky, who would re-debut under the stage name Belle, was introduced on November 15.
+Haeun, who would re-debut under the stage name Ye Ah, was introduced on November 16.

-On January 14, 2020, it was confirmed that the five former Good Day members aforementioned will re-debut through seven-member girl group Cignature, under C9 Entertainment's sub-label J9 Entertainment.
-On February 4, cignature had made their debut.
+On January 14, 2020, it was confirmed that the five members aforementioned would re-debut through the seven-member girl group Cignature, under C9 Entertainment's sub-label J9 Entertainment.
+On February 4, Cignature had made their debut.
+While Cignature was active, in November 2023 Belle took a hiatus from group activities and participated in the reality competition show Universe Ticket, eventually finishing in the top 8, therefore being able to re-debut with Unis.
+During her time with Unis, she would not participate in activities with Cignature.
+Cignature eventually disbanded on December 3, 2024.

 Heejin is currently part of the producing crew Solcire, and is also active as a singer-songwriter.

-On May 4, 2020, it was confirmed that the four former Good Day members: Genie, Cherry, Nayoon & Bomin - who all left C9 Entertainment - will re-debut through a new five-member girl group Redsquare under About Entertainment on May 19.
-Cherry will re-debut under the new stage name ChaeA, while Genie will re-debut under the new stage name Green, and Nayoon will re-debut under the new stage name Ari.
+On May 4, 2020, it was confirmed that the four former Good Day members: Genie, Cherry, Nayoon & Bomin - who all left C9 Entertainment - would re-debut through a new five-member girl group Redsquare, under About Entertainment, on May 19.
+Cherry re-debuted under the new stage name ChaeA, while Genie re-debuted under the new stage name Green, and Nayoon re-debuted under the new stage name Ari.
+However, the group had a two-year hiatus after debut, and during the hiatus they were transferred to Iconic Music and Entertainment, a subsidiary of Taewon Entertainment.
+On June 10, 2022, the group had been re-branded into Irris, effectively disbanding Redsquare, and Bomin had departed from the group.
+On July 6, Genie, Cherry and Nayoon re-debuted again through the four-member girl group Irris.
+The three aforementioned members re-debuted under new stage names I.L, Liv, and Yunseul respectively.